 Users and use such tokens directly as standard bearer tokens in your HTTP/gRPC requests (i.e. Authorization: Bearer <ACCESS_TOKEN>

-).
-The difference between this type and the OAuth2 client credential flow type is that you are now skipping the OAuth2 flow to generate an access token.
-This might be especially useful for serverless applications triggered by, for example, webhooks and cannot store their own access tokens securely to be used when they are re-executed again.
-The downside is that this access token is simply static and cannot be refreshed automatically like in OAuth2 where most SDKs can obtain a new access token whenever it's expired or about to expire.
-Therefore you need to make sure that the access token duration for the owner User is long enough for your use case (read more here).
+Access token Credentials can be especially useful for serverless applications that are invoked frequently, sometimes even simultaneously, in ephemeral, immutable environments that cannot store their own access tokens securely to be used when they are invoked later again.
+The downside is that this access token is static and cannot be rotated automatically like in OAuth2 where most SDKs can obtain a new access token whenever it expires or about to expire.
+Therefore, you need to make sure that the access token duration for the owner User is long enough for your use case (read more here).
 Here is an example of how to create an access token Credential:

 octeliumctl create cred --type access-token --user microservice1 cred02Access Token: AQpArnTiiWeM4B_qFM9vfvctBrDuBsYruNa3zdOTOT9j1OiLz_RwqY_HW2z-HBQ8X-gmIupo5XZhgmN1eihNgJeuAhJACAESEMtVTdE-T0BJhy0O40xsIqUaECLckVnjWExUs_DierHaG3QiEGSqDxZGTk_mpugpA6dzP28qBgj-poTBBg